 All courses of instruction at Finger Lakes Community College are registered with the Office of Higher Education of the State Education Department.
 Finger Lakes Community College is accredited by the Middle States Commission on Higher Education, 3624 Market Street, Philadelphia, PA 19104-2680; Phone: 267.284.5000.
 The Finger Lakes Community College Nursing Program is accredited by the Accreditation Commission for Education in Nursing.
-The Paralegal and Legal Studies Program is accredited by the American Bar Association.
 The Emergency Medical Technician- Paramedic Program is seeking initial program accreditation by the Commission on Accreditation of Allied Health Education Programs.